asimwe1/rust_chatapp/site/guide/4-requests.md

 # Requests

-Together, a route's attribute and function signature specify what must be true about a request in order for the route's handler to be called.
+Together, a [`route`] attribute and function signature specify what must be true about a request in order for the route's handler to be called.
 You've already seen an example of this in action: